truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSMART.md

 Start the service by clicking the related toggle in **Services**.
 To check the current state of the service, hover over the toggle.

-Selecting **Start Automatically** starts the service whenever TrueNAS completes booting and the network and data pools are running.
+Selecting **Start Automatically** starts the service whenever TrueNAS completes booting.
+The network and data pools must be running.

 {{< taglist tag="coresmart" limit="10" >}}